Measuring dissimilarity between convex cones by means of max-min angles

-We randomly generate pairs of cones with dimension $n$ varying from $3$ to $25$ and considering ten matrices $G$ and $H$ for each dimension.
+We randomly generate pairs of cones with dimension $p=q=n$, with $n$ varying from $3$ to $25$ and considering $10$ matrices $G$ and $H$ for each dimension.
 The elements of the matrices $G$ and $H$ are drawn from the normal distribution with zero mean and unitary standard deviation.
 We set the matrix density to $0.5$ (e.g., half of the elements are set to zero).
 We use \matlab's \texttt{sprandn} function.
 For each dimension, we generate 10 different pairs of cones, resulting thus in 230 pairs of polyhedral cones for which we compute the dissimilarity measure.

 Fig.~\ref{fig:pp_alg1_tp1} reports the performance profile~\cite{DoMo} of Algorithm~\ref{CP} over 230 test instances when implementing a local or global strategy for solving the master problem.
-For each strategy, we plot the proportion of problems for which the best value of the dissimilarity measure in~\eqref{DisrTheta} with $r=2$ was computed by one of the two approaches (leftmost) and that was solved within a factor of the best CPU time (rightmost).
+For each strategy, we plot the proportion of problems for which the best value of the dissimilarity measure in~\eqref{DisrTheta} with $r=2$ was computed by one of the two approaches (leftmost)\footnote{Since smaller metric values indicate better performance in a performance profile, we use the inverse of the computed dissimilarity measure as the performance metric in Fig.~\ref{fig:pp_alg1_tp1}(a).} and that was solved within a factor of the best CPU time (rightmost).
 The two figures clearly show that the two strategies yield approximately the same value for the dissimilarity measure.
 However, the global one requires a much bigger effort in terms of computational time.
 For approximately $20\%$ of the instances, implementing the global strategy in Algorithm~\ref{CP} results in the maximum allowed CPU time being reached.